Dog bites and attacks can lead to significant injury; injuries that affect you medically, financially, and legally.

 Liability in Dog bite claims and Homeowner’s insurance

 In cases of a dog bite, the owner of the dog is almost always held as the responsible party.
 Given that at least half of dog bites occur in homes, many may be hesitant to seek restitution especially if the attack occurs in the home of a friend or family member.
 However, it is important to know that most homeowner insurance police do cover dog bites and other types of animal attacks.
 In fact, homeowner’s insurers paid out $675 million in liability claims related to dog bites and other dog-related injuries in 2018, according to the Insurance Information Institute (III) and State Farm.

 An analysis of homeowner’s insurance data by the III found that the number of dog bite claims nationwide decreased to 17,297 in 2018 from 18,522 in 2017 – a 6.6% decrease.

 The average cost per claim increased by 5.3 percent in 2018.
 The average cost paid out for dog bite claims nationwide was $39,017 up from $37,051 in 2017.
 The average cost per claim nationally has risen more than 103% from 2003 to 2018, due to increased medical costs as well as the size of settlements, judgments and jury awards given to plaintiffs, which are trending upwards.

 If you or a loved one has been the victim of a dog attack it is important to contact a qualified and experienced personal injury lawyer in order to get all the facts and become aware of your rights.

-Contact our Trenton Dog Bite Injury Strict Liability Attorneys Today
+Contact our Hamilton Dog Bite Injury Strict Liability Attorneys Today